-Regular dismissal times are as follows: Half day Pre-K - 11:30 AM; Full day Pre-K through Grade 8 - 2:50 PM.
+Regular dismissal times are as follows: Half day Pre-K - 11:30 AM; Full day Pre-K through Grade 7 - 3:00 PM.

-In the event of inclement weather, parents are advised to listen to the local radio or TV announcements, or by sign up for Remind for special directions.
+In the event of inclement weather, parents are advised to listen to sign up for Remind to receive notices.
 When Charlevoix Public Schools close, St. Mary School also closes.
 Students should know a routine for an early dismissal.
 A special form is sent home at the beginning of each school year, asking the parent to indicate where the child should go in such a case.
 The information on this form is very important.